nicozanf/py4web-pyinstaller/README.md

 Just downoad the needed zip file from the 'last_binaries' folder and uncompress it on a local folder.
 Open the Command Prompt / Terminal, go to that folder and run:

-* for Windows: 'py4web set-password' and then 'py4web run'
+* for Windows: 'py4web set_password' and then 'py4web run apps'
-* for MacOs: './py4web set-password' and then './py4web run'
+* for MacOs: './py4web set_password' and then './py4web run apps'

 If you prefer to build them by yourself, see the specific README [for Windows](https://github.com/nicozanf/py4web-pyinstaller/blob/master/README_win.md) and [for Mac](https://github.com/nicozanf/py4web-pyinstaller/blob/master/README_mac.md).